mufflyt/urogynScorer/README.md

   bladder symptom and health-related quality of life short-form: validation of the OAB-q SF. *Neurourology and Urodynamics, 34*(3), 255-263.

+- **Avery K, Donovan J, Peters TJ, Shaw C, Gotoh M, Abrams P** (2004).
+  ICIQ: a brief and robust measure for evaluating the symptoms and impact of urinary incontinence. *Neurourology and Urodynamics, 23*(4), 322-330.

 - **Yalcin I, Bump RC** (2003).
 Validation of two global impression questionnaires for incontinence. *American Journal of Obstetrics and